-Fountain County does not have a municipal airport of its own, but the Indianapolis airport is just over an hour away.
-It could be advantageous to form a search committee to locate an area for a local airport for business attraction.
-There is an old airport in the Attica area.
-This may be the place to begin the study to see if it is large enough to retrofit to a modern airport.
-If there are enough land options in the area surrounding the old facility, it may be most beneficial to begin grant searching through the FAA to reconstruct an airport on existing land.
+Any of the exiting private airports may offer an opportunity to study or investigate whether it is large enough to retrofit into a modern public airport.
+If there are enough land options in the area surrounding the facility, it may be most beneficial to begin grant searching through the FAA to reconstruct an airport on existing land.